German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 8.8 cm anti-aircraft gun FlaK 18, 36, 37

-In 1928, a group of designers from the Krupp firm began designing an 8.8-cm anti-aircraft gun in Sweden.
-Then the developed documentation was delivered to Essen, where the first prototypes were made.
-The system was named 8.8-cm Flak 18.
-In 1933, guns began to enter the troops.
+In 1928, a group of designers from the Krupp company began designing an 8.8 cm anti-aircraft gun in Sweden.
+Then the developed documentation was delivered to Essen, where the first prototypes were manufactured.
+The system was called 8.8-cm Flak 18.
+In 1933, the guns began to enter service with the troops.

 The gun had a semi-automatic shutter, which was in itself an achievement for that time.
-Shooting was carried out from a pedestal carriage, which had four beds arranged crosswise.
-The beds with their jacks rested on the ground.
-In the stowed position, the gun was mounted on a "special trailer 201", which was a four-wheeled sprung wagon and had two wheel travel, the middle of the wagon was formed by the base of the gun carriage and bed.
+The shooting was carried out from a pedestal carriage, which had four frames arranged crosswise.
+The beds rested on the ground with their jacks.
+In the stowed position, the gun was mounted on a “special trailer 201”, which was a four-wheeled, sprung cart with two wheel travels; the middle of the cart was formed by the base of the gun carriage and frame.

 The 8.8 cm Flak 18 gun received its baptism of fire in Spain as part of the Condor Legion.
-According to the results of combat use, part of the Flak 18 guns was equipped with an armor shield to cover the calculation.
-In turn, the charging tray and the unsatisfactory functioning mechanical rammer were dismantled in parts.
+Based on the results of combat use, some of the Flak 18 guns were equipped with an armor shield to cover the crew.
+In turn, the units dismantled the charging tray and the unsatisfactorily functioning mechanical rammer.

 8.8 cm Flak-18/36 anti-aircraft gun in North Africa

-In 1936, a modernized 8.8 cm Flak 36 gun was put into service.
+In 1936, the modernized 8.8 cm Flak 36 gun was put into service.
 The internal structure of the barrels of both guns and the ballistics were the same.
-The "special trailer 202" was used as a wagon.
-The carriage design has been simplified.
+The “special trailer 202” was used as a vehicle.
+The design of the carriage was simplified.
 Brass parts have been replaced with steel, resulting in lower installation costs.
-In 1939, the cost of an 8.8 cm Flak 36 was 33,600 Reichsmarks.
+In 1939, the cost of the 8.8 cm Flak 36 was 33,600 Reichsmarks.

-Some changes were made in 1939, and the new model was named 8.8-cm Flak 37.
-Most gun assemblies mod.
-18, 36 and 37 were interchangeable, for example, one could often see the Flak 18 barrel on the Flak 37 carriage.
+Some changes were made in 1939, and the new model was called 8.8-cm Flak 37.
+Most of the components of the guns mod.
+18, 36 and 37 were interchangeable, for example you could often see a Flak 18 barrel on a Flak 37 carriage.

 Production of Flak-18 to Flak-36 during the war